The healthcare profession is full of acronyms and abbreviations.

 Nursing Terminology and Medical Abbreviations are Hard

-If you need more help with medical abbreviations check out some of these books below to help you learn them.
+If you need more help with medical abbreviations, consider checking out some of the books listed below to help you learn them more easily.

 Have You Read any of These Articles?